-Please note in 2020 their will be a Virtual fair
+Please note in 2023 their will be a Real fair at the stadium

 are available for $2 each by emailing email@example.com

 may also be downloaded in pdf format.

 Choose either a Scientific Investigation or a Technological Design

 are ways of trying to solve a problem

 We begin with identifying a need or problem.
 We collect information about the need or problem; testing, surveying.
 We analyse the information.
 We develop a plan to approach the problem.
 Design prototypes/systems to solve the problem.
 Evaluate the effectiveness of the prototype/system at solving the problem.

 are ways of trying to find the answer to a question